steveklabnik/avr-emulator/README.markdown

 ## Why?

 Inspired by [Starfighter's Summer 2015 announcement](http://sockpuppet.org/blog/2015/07/13/starfighter/), we thought implementing our own Emulator would be a great problem to tackle to dive a little deeper into with a few technologies we wanted to get our hands on.
+During our last biweekly hack day, we dove in and few days later, we had a barebones working version.

 ## Installing